Dandelion greens, jelly, wine, and more!

 The dandelion is rich in nutrients, including protein, calcium, iron, and Vitamins A and C.

-One of the plant’s common nicknames in French—pissenlit (pee-the-bed)—attests to dandelion’s use in traditional healing cultures as a valuable diuretic agent (rich in potassium).
+Dandelions are good for digestion and may ease rheumatism or liver problems.
+In fact, one of the plant’s common nicknames in French—pissenlit (pee-the-bed)—attests to dandelion’s use in traditional healing cultures as a valuable diuretic agent (rich in potassium).

 Eat Your Greens